canutdca/documents-list/README.md

 ### Medium Priority

+Currently, we pass the props to child components as a JSON string.
+Instead, we should pass an array of Document objects.
+Otherwise, we lose the Date object (of Documents)

 - Create a custom component library for each UI element: modals, buttons, texts, inputs...
 - Improve separation of concerns in the codebase
 - Refactor large WebComponents into smaller, more focused components
+- Some components use a setter, while others use props.
+Unify this logic

 ### Low Priority